ni/monodrive-documentation/docs/monoDrive_home/Vehicle-Configuration.md

 ```
 ## PID Speed Controllers
 ### Speed Maintain PID
-Each vehicle has a pre-defined PID parameters to control how closely and accurate maintains the desired speed.
+Each vehicle has a pre-defined PID parameters to control how closely and accurate maintains its own desired speed.

 ### Follower PID
-Each vehicle has a pre-defined PID parameters to control how closely and accurate follow others vehicles.
-You can tune this parameters.
+Each vehicle has a pre-defined PID parameters to control how closely and accurate follow other vehicles.
+The user can tune this parameters.

 ## Vehicle Dynamics
 monoDrive Scenario Vehicles are built on PhysX vehicles which are customizable out of the box.
 All of the PhysX mechanical settings can be cusomized in the editor to match the user's vehicle such as the suspension, drivetrain type, transmission gearing, suspension parameters, and much more.